On this page you will find the Police and Crime Commissioner’s publications.

 The Commissioner’s Safer West Mercia Plan was first published in October 2016 and subject to minor revision in July 2020.
-It is the document in which the PCC sets out his strategic objectives for policing and crime during his term of office.
-(To view the plan as originally published click here).
+It is the document in which the PCC sets out their strategic objectives for policing and crime during their term of office.
+You can view the plan as originally published.

 The Commissioner’s Annual Report for 2019-20 was presented to West Mercia’s Police and Crime Panel in June 2020.
 The annual report provides a strategic overview of the activity undertaken in support of the Safer West Mercia Plan during the year.
-To view the Panel’s response to the report, please click here.
-To view the PCC’s response to the Panel, please click here.
+You can view the Panel’s response to the report, and the PCC’s response to the Panel.